lmorg/murex/docs/types/json.md

 can quickly end up with invalid JSON due to the specifications strict use of commas.

+For example in the code below, each item block is it's own object and there are no `[ ... ]` encapsulating them to denote it is an array of objects, nor are the objects terminated by a comma.

     » config -> [ shell ] -> formap k v { $v -> alter /Foo Bar }
     {
         "Data-Type": "bool",